 After I posted our gender reveal party, many of you wanted a tutorial on how I made the tissue paper pom poms.
 Well, today’s your lucky day– it’s tissue paper pom pom making time, people.

-Not only will I show you how to make tissue paper pom-poms, I’m going to show you how to get 5 tissue paper pom-poms (1 large, 2 medium, 2 small) out of one $.99 package of tissue paper.
+Not only will I show you how to make tissue paper pom poms, I’m going to show you how to get 5 easy to make tissue paper pom-poms (1 large, 2 medium, 2 small) out of one $.99 package of tissue paper.

 These are really easy to make once you get the hang of it.
 It’s also a good mindless TV watching crafting activity.
 But you have to “watch” something you don’t really have to pay attention to since you’ll need to watch what you’re doing with making the poms.
 I “watched” old Grey’s Anatomy episodes on Lifetime while I made the majority of mine for the gender reveal party.